A. It is unprofessional conduct to:

 (c) Wait an appropriate period of time before engaging in the relationship so that it is reasonably certain that the former professional relationship does not influence the personal relationship.

-D. Electronic devices, including but not limited to telephones, may not be used to record medical records and take pictures or videos of clients without written client authorization.
+D. Electronic devices including, but not limited to telephones, may not be used to take pictures or videos of clients without written client authorization.

 E. An electrologist: